Nuanetsi Conservancy

 Wildlife in Nuanetsi Conservancy

-Home to 13 recorded species including 3 birds of prey, 2 iconic birds, 2 big herbivores, 2 reptiles, 1 waterbirds, 1 big five.
+Home to 13 recorded species including 3 birds of prey, 2 iconic birds, 2 big herbivores, 2 reptiles, 1 waterbirds, 1 antelope & gazelle.

 Recommended Packing List for Nuanetsi Conservancy